 Looking for a quick and easy breakfast on the go?
 Try a smoothie.
 You can make this ahead of time and store it in the fridge.
-Just grab it and go before you head out the door.
-For lower sugar intake, use unsweetened yogurt.
+Just grab it and go before you head out the door!

 Tuna is an excellent source of omega-3 fatty acids.
 Serve it on top of mixed greens or spread onto whole grain bread.
-This recipe is high sodium, so you can scale it back by choosing low sodium canned tuna, and by reducing the amount of capers and olives.
+This recipe is high in sodium, so you can scale it back by choosing low-sodium canned tuna, and by reducing the amount of capers and olives.

 On a cold winter evening, nothing warms you up like a big bowl of chili.
+Remember that foods high in salt may aggravate your symptoms by promoting fluid retention.
+In this recipe, you can reduce the sodium content by using fresh jalapenos and choosing low-sodium canned beans or using beans cooked from dry.
 Although delicious by itself, you can top it with a little organic nonfat Greek yogurt or some fresh avocado.
-High salt foods may aggravate your symptoms by promoting fluid retention.
-In this recipe, you can reduce the sodium content by using fresh jalapenos and choosing low sodium canned beans or using beans cooked from dry.

 Omega-3 fatty acids are a key ingredient in helping to reduce the inflammation of arthritis and other joint problems, but getting enough of it every day can be challenging.
 This oatmeal tastes great and gets you half your daily requirements of omega-3s — and no, we didn’t add any salmon to it.

 Lunch: Kale Caesar salad with grilled chicken wrap